chinapedia/wikipedia.abstract.en/Page/Barney_Bubbles.md

 _NME_

-Bubbles' logo for the _NME_|thumb|right In 1979, riding on the reputation of his work for Stiff, Bubbles was engaged by the venerable UK music newspaper _New Musical Express_ to spearhead a complete overhaul of its decades-old brand.
+In 1979, riding on the reputation of his work for Stiff, Bubbles was engaged by the venerable UK music newspaper _New Musical Express_ to spearhead a complete overhaul of its decades-old brand.
 Bubbles' redesign incorporated elements of Pop art and 1920's Soviet poster art into a "sleek, forward-looking" graphic format.[6]
 His restyling included a fresh logo with "clean, stencilled, military-style lettering", which heralded the title's change from _New Musical Express_ to _NME_.[7][8]

 Other work